The UK’s rate of statutory sick pay is already one of the lowest in Europe. Image: Unsplash / Towfiqu barbhuiya

 A company may have a sick pay scheme (or occupational scheme) that specifies in an employment contract the number of sick days an employee may take with no loss of income.

-Sick pay is not paid for the first three days an employee is out of work due to illness.
-It is not means tested so will not be affected by an employee’s salary or how much money they have in savings.
+Statutory sick pay is not paid for the first three days an employee is out of work due to illness.
+It is also not means tested so will not be affected by an employee’s salary or how much money they have in savings.

 Workers on zero-hour contracts are legally entitled to claim statutory sick pay, however in reality, it is very difficult to claim.

 Staff are only entitled to SSP for the days they would have been scheduled to work.
 Many who work on zero-hour contracts only receive their shifts a week or two in advance, so with the first three days discarded, this up to four days of shifts on which to receive sick pay.

 If an employee falls sick and can’t work on a Monday, and they have three shifts scheduled for the week, they will be entitled to statutory sick pay for the shifts they had been scheduled to work from Thursday onwards.
 If they were scheduled to work Thursday – Sunday, that works out to £54.77.

 Statutory sick pay is an employee right that every person is equally entitled to.
 However, research has found institutional racism is causing some marginalised groups to miss out on the sick pay they are legally entitled to.

 The Institute for Public Policy Research (IPPR) found that South Asian workers were 40 per cent more likely to lack access than white people.